 Attractively priced, Travac’s Cote D’Azur and Provence program will sell out quickly.
 Similar programs often cost as much as $1000 more.
 Early booking is your best guarantee of space on this vacation.
 Last season’s tour was one of our most popular ever in Europe!

-Today you will depart on an overnight flight to Nice through Amsterdam.
+Today you will depart on an overnight flight to Nice through Montreal.
 Dinner and a light breakfast onboard.

 Upon your arrival in Nice you will be transferred to your hotel.
 Since check in time is later in the afternoon you will have ample time to orientate yourself to the ambiance of this delightful town.

 This morning you will embark on a tour of Nice which is located on the French Riviera in Provence-Alpes-Côte d’Azur.
 Blessed by a sunny, temperate climate Nice attracts visitors from around the world.
 Among its many attractions are its beautiful beaches, its lovely seaside promenade and its many museums.
 Your tour will also take you to Monte Carlo, famous for its Casino.
 Monte Carlo located in the principality of Monaco offers a stunning view of the Cote D’Azur.(B, D)

 Your day will be at your leisure.
 This delightful town offers an array of opportunities for a relaxing day on the French Riviera.
 (B)

 This morning you will travel from Nice to Avignon which is situated in the heart of Provence.
 Avignon was for a time, the capital of Christendom during the middle ages.
 Today the city retains a strong link with its past.
 The Palais des Papes (Palace of the Popes), the Saint-Benezet bridge, called the “pont d’Avignon” as well as the ramparts that surround the old town are just a few of the monuments listed by UNESCO as World Heritage sites.
 Avignon will be your home for the next six nights and will act as a base for exploring Provence.(B)